Brunswick Heads is a pretty, peaceful and unspoilt coastal village that sits at the mouth of the Brunswick River, just 15 minutes north of Byron Bay.

 Surrounded by water, Brunswick Heads is an ideal destination for water activities.
 On the southern bank of the Brunswick River, there is a small marina and harbour for fishing boats and other watercraft, offering easy access to the best water sports.
 Boating, kayaking and canoeing are popular here and Brunswick Heads is a sought after fishing destination, with easy to access spots and lots of options to fish from the boat in the river and ocean, as well as from the shores.
 Book in with local suppliers for diving and snorkelling at the marine park and dust off your surfboard to catch some waves at Brunswicks' surf break.
 Swimming in both the river and the ocean is safe and stunning.

 Walking / Cycling

 Riverside walks and gorgeous beach strolls make Brunswick the perfect walking wonderland.
-Explore the Brunswick Heads Nature Reserve and bushwalk through stunning tropical rainforest.
-Cycling is popular here thanks to flat ground and stunning scenery.
+Explore the Brunswick Heads Nature Reserve and bush walk through stunning tropical rainforest.
+Cycling is popular here thanks to the flat ground and the stunning scenery.